How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Don’t systematize what you think the process should be.
 Systematize what it actually is.

-Five repetitions aren’t enough.
-You haven’t seen enough edge cases.
-You haven’t refined the timing.
-You haven’t discovered all the problems.
+Five repetitions aren’t enough—you haven’t seen enough edge cases, refined the timing, or discovered all the problems.

-If you automate at rep 10, you’ll discover reps 11-20 would have revealed critical edge cases.
-Now you’re fixing automation instead of refining the process.
+If you automate at rep 10, reps 11–20 will reveal critical edge cases—now you’re fixing automation instead of refining the process.

 Not everything needs full automation.
 Some processes work better at Level 3 (templates) or Level 4 (semi-automation).